-The $300.00 amount between a misdemeaner (under $300.00 value is a Class A Misdemeanor) and a felony (over $300.00 is a Class 4 Felony) is not an absolute line.
+The $300.00 amount the separates a misdemeaner (under $300.00 value is a Class A Misdemeanor) from a felony (over $300.00 is a Class 4 Felony) is not an absolute line.
 Some police officers charge a person with misdemeanor shoplifting if the amount that they allegedly took is far over $300.00.
 Other police officers charge anything over $300.00 as a felony.
 The Illinois law on shoplifting is contained in the statute: 720 ILCS 5/16-25.
 You can read the actual law here.

 To have a felony shoplifting charge either reduced or dismissed, I have to approach the case with the expectation of having to do a trial.
 We must take the following steps:

-- Obtaining copies of all of the police reports and any video.
-Video has become more common over the last few years as video is more present in stores.
+- Obtain copies of all of the police reports and any video.
+Video has become more common over the last few years, as video cameras are more present in stores.

 - Meeting with my client and learning the client’s version of events is also important.
-However, often a client did commit the act and I still try to get the case either dismissed or reduced to a misdemeanor charge with court supervision so a felony does not appear on my client’s record.
+However, often the client did commit the act, and I still try to get the case either dismissed or reduced to a misdemeanor charge with court supervision so a felony does not appear on my client’s record.

 - Submit a mitigation letter.
 Immediately before I conduct a pretrial motion (step 3), if a prosecutor does not agree to reduce the charges, I will often write a letter to the prosecutor’s supervision and ask them to reduce the charge.
 This step delays the pretrial hearing, but keeps the pressure of my pretrial motions on the prosecutor’s case.

 These are the steps I take in almost every case to obtain a successful outcome.